The Great blue heron, scientifically known as Ardea herodias, is a bird of the wetlands known for large size and remarkable hunting skills.

 These birds construct their nests using specific materials and typically build them in tall trees or on platforms near water.

-Often, this territory is established in a colony where multiple pairs of herons nest close to each other.
+Often, choosing a territory that has an established colony where multiple pairs of herons nest close to each other.

 As part of the courtship ritual, the male presents the gathered materials to the female.